 Wood makes wonderful flooring, but water is its nemesis.
 Here is a solution that’s gaining a lot of attention this year.
 Waterproof engineered hardwood is manufactured by several names you’d know including Bruce and Pergo.

 The top layer is a veneer of genuine hardwood sealed against moisture penetration.
 The core is typically fully waterproof, either a stone polymer core (SPC) or wood polymer core (WPC) fully encapsulated in waterproof coating.

-Design tips: Wood flooring trends for 2022 include wider and longer planks, lighter colors, heavily textured wood, and low-gloss finishes.
+Design tips: Wood flooring trends include wider and longer planks, lighter colors, heavily textured wood, and low-gloss finishes.

 Pros and Cons: You can have a real hardwood surface on your floors instead of fake wood like laminate or luxury vinyl.
 The cost is competitive too.
 The drawback is that this type of wood flooring cannot be refinished.
 Expect it to last 12-20 years, about as long as faux wood choices, depending on initial quality and how much traffic it gets.

 Cost: Price begins with DIY planks.
 The average and high costs that follow are pro-installed prices.
 Low – $4.30 per square foot, Average – $7.25 per square foot, High – $9.50 per square foot.

 Choosing the Right Kitchen Upgrades

 Start where the National Home Builders Association does in its annual survey – by asking which upgrades are essential?
 And which are desirable?